 If you’re past the stage where your kids can process your mailings around the kitchen table, it’s time for you to look into hiring the services of a mail processing facility too.

 Probably the easiest way to find a mailing facility is to ask your print shop to recommend one.
 Or you can look in your local yellow pages.
 You’ll also often find that many printers have the capability to process mail.

 A mailing facility doesn’t have to be located close to you.
 It could be in the next state, or even across the country.
-So, you can turn to the Direct Marketing Association to help you find one.
-Visit their website at www.the-dma.org and search their vendor list.
+Just do a quick search online for “mailing facility” and you’ll find a bunch to pick from.

 Help with preparing your mail pieces